Ghost Interference and Quantum Erasure: Theoretical analysis

 where $\gamma^2 = \epsilon^2 + \hbar^2/\sigma^2$ and $y_0' \approx y_0$.
 We are now in a position to calculate the probability of finding particle 1 at $y_1$ and particle 2 at $y_2$.
 This is given by

 where

 We can now make contact with the ghost interference experiment, where detector D1 is kept fixed and detector D2 is scanned along the y-axis.
 If we fix $y_1$, the cosine term in (\ref{pattern}) represents oscillations as a function of $y_2$.
 This implies that if particle 2 is detected in coincidence with particle 1 being detected at a fixed position $y_1$, then it shows interference.
 This is ghost interference.
 In the expression for $\theta_2$, $\gamma$ is a measure of the width of the virtual slits created because of particle 1 passing through the double-slit.
-So, it is clear that the ghost interference is an effect due to the virtual slits formed for particle 2, because of a measurement on the spatially separated particle 1.
-This is what Karl Popper, the philosopher of science, was uncomfortable about.
-He had proposed an experiment aimed at disproving such a nonlocal influence \cite{popper}.
-But ghost interference shows much more than what Popper's experiment aimed to disprove.
+So, it is clear that the ghost interference is an effect due to the virtual slits formed for particle 2, because of a measurement on the spatially separated particle 1, with which it is correlated due to entanglement.